 Kartell Componobili Storage Units can double up as side tables or bedside tables.

-Browse past articles on small space furniture with storage:
+You might like to browse these past articles on small space furniture with storage:

-Top 10 Coffee tables with storage for small spaces
+Top 10 coffee tables with storage for small spaces

-Top 10 Contemporary home desks for small spaces
+Top 10 contemporary home desks for small spaces

-Top 10 Console tables for small spaces
+Top 10 console tables for small spaces

-Top 10 Side tables with storage for small spaces
+Top 10 side tables with storage for small spaces

 A great example is the stylish and versatile Tower Shelving System from Heal’s, above and below.